typst/typst/tests/suite/styling/set.typ

 // Error: 12-26 set is only allowed directly in code and content blocks
 #{ let x = set text(blue) }

+--- set-bad-trivia ---
+// Error cases parsing set rules with trivia between the function and args.
+// Error: 10 expected argument list
+#set page
+         (numbering: "1")
+// Error: 10 expected argument list
+// Hint: 10 there may not be any spaces before the argument list
+#set page (numbering: "2")
+// Error: 10 expected argument list
+// Hint: 10 there may not be any spaces before the argument list
+#set page/**/(numbering: "3")

+// This is fine though
+#set/**/page(numbering: "4")

 --- set-vs-construct-1 ---
 // Ensure that constructor styles aren't passed down the tree.
 // The inner list should have no extra indent.